Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Factions and Societies/Factions/The Myriad.md

 The loss of their headquarters taught the surviving Myriad leaders to temper their arrogance with caution.
 Now a decentralized network of allies and informants, the Myriad is reconnecting with their temporarily dormant contacts, not all of whom are happy to see their cruel masters return.

-Beyond the borders of the [[Dwendalian Empire]], the Myriad has deftly utilized the chaos of [[the Revelry]]’s decades-long reign of piracy to infiltrate the guilds of the [[Clovis Concord]].
+Beyond the borders of the [[Dwendalian Empire]], the Myriad has deftly utilized the chaos of [[The Revelry]]’s decades-long reign of piracy to infiltrate the guilds of the [[Clovis Concord]].
 Between the war in the east and the distractions on the western waters, there has never been a better time for the Myriad to strike.

 ## Relationships